 Why You May Want to Consider Cold Heading for Your Next Metal Project

-by Tom Grant on Nov 14, 2013
+by Guest on Nov 14, 2013

 When working with metal, there are two main processes that you can choose to employ.
-The first process is called “hot forging,” which is the idea of heating up a piece of metal until it becomes malleable.
+The first process is called “hot forging,” which is the idea of heating a piece of metal until it becomes malleable.
 During the part production process, heated metal is then struck with an object called a die to form it into whatever shape is desired.
 Many objects like screws, bolts and even threading have been formed using the hot forging process for decades.
 A second process has become increasingly popular in recent years and is called cold heading.
-As its name suggests, cold heading is the process of getting metal extremely cold before it is then molded into the desired shapes.
-There are a number of clear reasons why you might want to consider cold heading for your next metal project.
+As its name suggests, the cold heading is the process of getting metal extremely cold before it is then molded into the desired shapes.
+There are several clear reasons why you might want to consider cold heading for your next metal project.

 There are a wide variety of benefits that can’t be ignored with cold heading materials.
 The cold heading process allows for production speeds that are capable of making between 50 and 400 separate parts per minute, which is a dramatic increase over the one to two parts per minute that a person could get in other types of processes like screw machining.
 Material loss with cold heading is also only between zero and 3%, which is dramatically improved over the 70% or more loss that is experienced with other types of processes due to factors like chip losses and grinding losses.